rethinkdb/horizon-docs/authentication.md

 ```

 If instead you only see empty brackets (e.g., `{ }`), ensure you've restarted the Horizon server, and that it's using the `.hz/config.toml` file you've edited.

+**Note:** If your application embeds Horizon rather than using `hz serve`, you'll need to pass the OAuth endpoint to that object.
+Read "Configuring OAuth providers" in [Embedding Horizon][eh] for details.

+[eh]: /docs/embed

 ## Configuring the client application